 How soon can I go back to vigorous, higher impact activities like sports and weight lifting?

-We recommend that our patients with tennis elbow in Coraopolis wait for 5 days before vigorous activity in order to be absolutely certain of an optimal outcome.
+- We recommend that our patients with tennis elbow in Coraopolis wait for 5 days before vigorous activity in order to be absolutely certain of an optimal outcome.

+What’s the absolute worst outcome I can expect from Shockwave?
 No procedure succeeds 100% of the time.
 For example, a patient with several failed surgeries who has extensive joint, tendon, and ligament damage may experience no relief at all.
-This being said, ESWT cannot make tennis elbow (or any other condition) worse.
+This being said, ESWT cannot generally make heel pain (or any other condition) much worse.

 Is ESWT approved by the FDA?

-Since ESWT isn’t a surgical procedure or a drug, it doesn’t have to be FDA approved.
+- Since ESWT isn’t a surgical procedure or a drug, it doesn’t have to be FDA approved.
 The National Institute for Clinical Excellence (NICE) reviewed the procedure in 2015 and approved Shockwave therapy for general use in all medical facilities.

+What else is Shockwave Therapy used for?
 ESWT was originally developed to break up kidney stones, and was soon adapted to treat other conditions.
 Today Shockwave therapy is commonly used to treat plantar fasciitis and other soft-tissue injuries.
-In theory, ESWT can be used to provide a broadly effective treatment in any over-use injury involving tendons and ligaments.
+In Europe and theoretically, ESWT should be able to be used to provide a broadly effective treatment for many over-use injuries involving fascia, tendons and ligaments.